barton-willis/ordmexpt/README.md

 intended as a replacement to `approx-alike`.

-The last I tried, my alternative `ordmexpt` function runs the testsuite with fifty-one unexpected failures and one asksign.
+The last I tried, my alternative `ordmexpt` function runs the testsuite with forty-nine unexpected failures and one asksign.
 Of these failures, the alternative `approx-alike` determines that twenty of these failures are syntactic.
-Of the remaining thirty-one failures, many are syntactic.
+Of the remaining twenty-nine failures, many are syntactic.

 Running the testsuite calls `ordmexpt` about two million times, so we need to be concerned with its efficienct.
 In addition to fixing bug #4383, the modified `ordmexpt` function fixes two other bugs; one of these is